 Training harder often will lead to incremental improvements in your running times but it often leads to injuries as well.
 The reason training harder does not always result in a faster you may have to do with symmetry.

 Poor form or body mechanics can cause years of injuries and make it difficult to run at the pace they want to.
-Many runners are self aware when they hurt, but when they do not, they may not realize that their asymmetrical running form may be the cause of their injuries, while only mild to moderate improvements in your running pace may have occurred.
+Many runners are self-aware when they hurt, but when they do not, they may not realize that their asymmetrical running form may be the cause of their injuries, while only mild to moderate improvements in their running pace may have occurred.
 Reaching the next level of speed and endurance often has a symmetry component.

-As a healthcare provider who has helped many runners avoid injuries, it is my opinion that it is much easier to diagnose and injury and tell someone not to run or to do a number of weeks of rehab to an area.
-This standard approach may make sense however, the likelihood of future injuries is high, since the problem with form was not addressed.
-Evaluating gait on a treadmill can be far more helpful and treating the body as a contiguous structure can reduce future injuries by correcting the cause which is far more important to a runner who may desire better running times and wants to a void further down time.
+As a healthcare provider who has helped many runners avoid injuries, it is my opinion that it is much easier to diagnose an injury and tells someone not to run or to do a number of weeks of rehab to an area.
+This standard approach may make sense however, the likelihood of future injuries is high since the problem with form was not addressed.
+Evaluating gait on a treadmill can be far more helpful and treating the body as a contiguous structure can reduce future injuries by correcting the cause which is far more important to a runner who may desire better running times and wants to avoid further downtime.

 Check out the article in Runners World below

 How Symmetry Can Make You a Better Runner

 Learn why it matters, then how to find and fix your trouble spots.

 By Ashley Mateo WEDNESDAY, DECEMBER 13, 2017, 1:49 PM